Shamima21/CancerGeneIdentification/README.md

 git clone https://github.com/Shamima21/CancerGeneIdentification.git
 cd CancerGeneIdentification
 ```

+## Running the Experiments
+The experiments can be run both from the Weka UI and a Jupyter notebook on Google Colab.
+### For Weka
+#### 1. Preprocess Data
+Open Weka:
+Download and install Weka.
+Launch Weka and load the microarray data files from the data folder.
+Apply Normalization:

+Normalize the data according to the methods detailed in the thesis to ensure consistency and comparability.
+#### 2. Feature Selection
+Pearson-Corelation Based Ranking
+Hybrid Wrapper Method:

+Use the hybrid wrapper method implemented in Weka to select significant genes.
+Save the selected genes for further analysis.
+#### 3. Classification and Validation
+Load Selected Genes:

+Import the selected genes into Weka.
+Apply Classifiers:

+Use classifiers such as SVM, Naive Bayes, Random Forest, and others.
+Evaluate the performance using metrics like accuracy, precision, recall, and F1-score.
+Validation Techniques:

+#### 4. Enrichment Analysis
+Perform Enrichment Analysis:

+Use the selected genes to conduct enrichment analysis.
+Identify significant pathways and assess the biological relevance of the gene sets.

 ## Comparative Methods Accuracy Evaluation
 We evaluated the accuracy of two state-of-the-art methods on our training dataset, validated using our test set.
 Additionally, we validated the accuracy using methods such as LOOCV and 10-fold CV.
 The results of these comparisons, including accuracy evaluations, overlap analysis, and biological relevance analysis, are provided in [Comparative Evaluation](https://github.com/Shamima21/CancerGeneIdentification/tree/main/Comparative%20Evaluation)